Create Direct Custody Wallets

 Overview

 At the top level, your various Fireblocks workspaces are contained within the logical group called the Customer Domain.
-These workspaces may be hot workspaces, which contain hot wallets, or cold workspaces, which contain cold wallets.
+These workspaces may be "hot" (online) or "cold" (offline).

 Fireblocks recommends structuring your vault accounts using one of two methods: omnibus or segregated.
 The diagram below describes the advantages and disadvantages of each structure.